Integrate

 Service->>Service: Verify signature + claims, match user

-All /agent/auth requests share the same base shape and dispatch on the type field.
+All /agent/identity requests share the same base shape and dispatch on the type field.
 Agent verified registrations come in as type: identity_assertion with the ID-JAG assertion type.

 http